 If it did not do both of these steps, the injured employee may select her own doctor.
 Medical treatment is very important to a workers’ compensation case as it provides the best chance for the injured worker to heal from the occupational injury.
 Moreover, quality medical treatment provides the best chance for the hurt worker to return to work and regain his or her quality of life.
 Sometimes, it appears that the Employee’s “panel” doctors are biased and favor the employer.
 Having the power to select your physician is very important.

-If you have been hurt at AirServ or elsewhere and believe you have the right to select your physician, please contact the Ramos Law Firm.
+If you have been hurt at AirServ or elsewhere and believe you have the right to select your physician, please contact Ramos & Law.